CUBRID/cubrid-manual/en/sql/datatype.rst

     For example, when you extract a column value from a **CHAR** (5) data type and insert it into a column with a **CHAR** (10) data type, the data type is automatically coerced to **CHAR** (10).
 If you want to coerce a character string explicitly, use the **CAST** operator (See :func:`CAST`).

+**String compression**

+	Variable character type values (VARCHAR(n)) may be compressed before being stored in database (heap file, index file or list file).
+Compression is attempted if size in bytes is at least 255 bytes (this value is predefined and cannot be changed).
+If the compression is not efficient (compressed value size is equal or greater than the original uncompressed value), the value is stored uncompressed.
+Compression is activated by default and may be disabled by setting the system parameter  :ref:`enable_string_compression<enable_string_compression>`.
+	String compression uses the LZO1X algorithm.

 CHAR(n)
 -------